 TVS Motor Company Buyout

-To the rescue then, came TVS Motor Company Limited (in April 2020), the world’s sixth-largest motorcycle manufacturing group.
-And not the first Indian company to bailout a beleaguered, British brand.
+To the rescue then, came TVS Motor Company Limited (in April 2020).
+It’s the world’s sixth-largest motorcycle manufacturing group.
+Furthermore, not the first Indian company to bail out a beleaguered, British brand.

 After forming a new subsidiary [Project 303 Bidco Limited] (registered in England and Wales) the firm bought most but not all of Norton’s assets for circa sixteen million of the Queen’s.
 Of that, intellectual property accounts for £15 million with plant and machinery in addition to stock making up the majority of the remaining £1 million, valued respectively at £649,998 and £349,998.

-So, the good news is that with this purchase, those “228 ordinary working people” (who invested in the pensions schemes) seem likely to get their money back.
+So, the good news is that with this purchase, those “228 ordinary working people” (who invested in the pension schemes) seem likely to get their money back.
 And so should all preferential creditors.

 Additionally, the new owners have preserved the majority of the existing jobs at Norton, with the services of most of the workforce retained.

-So it’s no surprise that Norton under Mr Russell’s stewardship will continue with the plan to bring the Atlas range to production 2021/22.
+It’s no surprise then that Norton under Mr Russell’s stewardship will continue with the plan to bring the Atlas range to production in 2021/22.
 However, he agrees that there’s still a considerable amount of development to undertake before that’s a reality.

 The Atlas range will be powered by a 650cc parallel-twin.
-Weight of the bike is said to be 178kg dry, with a claimed power output of 84bhp @11,000rpm and 47lbft (64Nm) of torque [RPM not specified].
+When dry, the weight of the bike is said to be 178kg, with a claimed power output of 84bhp @11,000rpm and 47lbft (64Nm) of torque [RPM not specified].